 New Nonprofit Aims to Encourage Generational Wealth with Homeownership Coaching

-Alarming wealth and homeownership trends in BIPOC communities, particularly African American households, signal critical need for financial literacy outreach, including hands-on training and accountability, to restore hope in the American Dream
+Alarming homeownership trends, primarily in African American households, require customized plans and accountability to restore hope in the American Dream

 Homeowner Prep is particularly focused on reaching out to families in African American communities.
 The Urban Institute notes that since 2001, the Black homeownership rate has declined five percent, compared with a one percent decline for white families and increases for Hispanic and other families (primarily Asian Americans and Pacific Islanders).